 How long does it take to get a 700 credit score?

 While this depends on various factors, the only way to get your credit score above 700 is to make it a priority and start right away.
-A MoneyLion Credit Builder Plus loan can help you increase your score by up to 60 points within 60 days!
+A MoneyLion Credit Builder Plus loan can help!
+More than half our members raised their score by up to 27 points within 60 days.

 Does paying rent increase credit score